borjanavarro/json-hex-colors/README.md

 html-colors.json -> HTML named colors

-crayola-colors.json -> <a href="https://gist.github.com/jjdelc/1868136">Crayola colors from jjdelc</a> but only hex values
+crayola-colors.json -> <a href="https://gist.github.com/jjdelc/1868136" target="_blank">Crayola colors from jjdelc</a> but only hex values